rasibn/resume/resume.typ

 )

 #resume-item[
-  - Developed a localization service (Python) leveraging AI (LLMs) for app-wide translation, significantly reducing launch costs for new services.
-  - Contributed to the Food Search service (Golang), rewriting it for more efficient data aggregation from downstream services and powering the main /search API used by the Careem Food App.
-  - Led the backend team for Careem's tenants vertical, delivering 6 new service launches, including Lab Test, Pest Control, IV Therapy, Home Cleaning, and Laundry.
-  - Integrated kafka events for new services orders with the global activities platform responsible for display user activities on the Careem SuperApp.
-  - Contributed to the Careem Bikes service (Java), including refactoring its pure TCP server responsible for interacting with on-device IOT chips.
-  - Contributed to the frontend of the Tenants mini-app, launching new offer cards and campaigns based on user segments using Careem's internal cross-platform frontend framework.
+  *Bikes & Tenants team* (Golang, Springboot, NextJS, MySQL)
+  - Merged Laundry, Home Cleaning, and Salon&Spa into a single Home&Spa category by migrating 3 microservices and terabytes of data.
+  - Launched 5 new services (Lab Test, Pest Control, IV Therapy, Packers&Movers, Flu Vaccine) in the tenants vertical as the only backend engineer in the team.
+  - Cut P95 response time by 40% by fixing N+1 query problems in commonly used JPA queries.
+  - Built a full-stack dashboard for operators to manage bike stations and their coverage zones.
+  - Handled on-call incidents for bikes and tenants services, shipped numerous bug fixes and maintained 99.9% service uptime.

+  *Food team* (Golang, Elastic Search)
+  - Automated OpenAPI docs generation for legacy endpoints, removing manual documentation work.
+  - Built tooling to change log levels for any service without redeployment.
+  - Powered top 10 restaurant lists in Careem Food app by building personalized curation endpoint.

+  *Localization team* (Python, pandas, FastAPI)
+  - Streamlined app-wide translation process by building reviewer CRUD for LLM-generated translations for localization service.

 ]

-#resume-entry(
+// #resume-entry(
-  title: "Business Solution + IT Intern",
+//   title: "IT Intern",
-  location: "Karachi, Pakistan",
+//   location: "Karachi, Pakistan",
-  date: "Summer 2023 - 2 months",
+//   date: "Summer 2023 - 2 months",
-  description: "PTCL Business Solutions",
+//   description: "PTCL Business Solutions",
-)
+// )
+//

-#resume-item[
+// #resume-item[
-  - Automated the process of extracting information from email and publishing to the company dashboard; wrote a python automation scripts that exact data from emails using IMAP protocol and then used LLM to parse the email data as json to upload to notion dashboard.
+//   - Automated the process of extracting information from email and publishing to the company dashboard; wrote a python automation scripts that exact data from emails using IMAP protocol and then used LLM to parse the email data as json to upload to notion dashboard.
-  - Performed misc.
+//   - Performed misc.
 IT and Network troubleshooting.
-]
+// ]
+//
 #resume-entry(
   title: "Teaching Assistant",
   location: "Karachi, Pakistan",